mamewotoko/malarm/README.md

 You can change path to playlist and music files by "Playlist directory" preference screen

 ## Tested Device
-- Xperia acro made by Sony Ericsson
+- Xperia acro made by Sony Ericsson (Android 2.3.4)
+- Android 2.1 emulator
+-- cannot login to twitter because of SSL bug?
+- Android 4.0 emulator

 ## TODO
 - implement music player as Service to play long time